heavyai/heavydb/docs/mapd-guide/configuration.rst

 Configuration file
 ~~~~~~~~~~~~~~~~~~

-MapD supports storing options in a configuration file.
+MapD Core supports storing options in a configuration file.
 This is useful
-if, for example, you need to run the MapD database and/or web servers on
+if, for example, you need to run the MapD Core Server and/ Web Server on
 different ports than the default.
 An example configuration file is
 provided under ``$MAPD_PATH/mapd.conf.sample``.